KattaSrija/Childcare-Website/README.md

 ## How I used HealthBot service

-I used assure healthbot service.
+- Azure Health Bot: Integrated to provide advanced conversational AI capabilities, enhancing user interactions and providing personalized responses.

-Below is the process of how I created a Healthbot.
+- Below is the process of how I created a Healthbot.

-In the Resource group "Project", Im creating a healthbot
+- In the Resource group "Project", Im creating a healthbot

 ![Screenshot 2024-06-05 205326](https://github.com/KattaSrija/Childcare-Website/assets/161741828/5c9b5e1a-317c-4898-9aa6-e2894785675f)